mattermost/docs/source/install/cloud-changelog.md

  - Fixed an issue where the clock format set by the user was not respected on the edit indicator popover.
  - Replaced Metropolis font files with a new set to correct a kerning issue.
  - Fixed an issue where deep links opened on mobile displayed an incorrect text directing users to open the Desktop app.
- - Addressed various user interface style bugs from the v6.0 release.
+ - Addressed various user interface style bugs from the Oct 13 release.
  - Fixed various bugs for the Collapsed Reply Threads (Beta) feature, including:
     - Fixed an issue where the recent sidebar sorting option didn't only consider parent posts.
     - Fixed an issue where a badge was displayed on a thread list when the thread was started by another user in a Direct Message.